WTCSC/the-overly-verbose-gpa-calculator-ken-a-c/README.md

 ###1.
 Create a grades list:

   Make a list called grades with at least 5 grades on a 4.0 scale (e.g., 4.0, 3.3, 2.7).

   You can either pre-fill it or ask the user to input the grades.

 ###2.
 Validate user input:

   Grades must be numbers between 0.0 and 4.0.

   If invalid input is entered (letters, negatives, or numbers above 4.0), show an error and ask again.

 ###3.
 Calculate overall GPA:

   Sum all grades, count them, and divide the sum by the count.

   Display the GPA with a fun or clear message.

 ###4.
 Analyze semester GPA (using list slicing):

   Ask the user which semester to check (first half or second half of classes).

   Slice the grades list to get that semester’s grades.

   Calculate and display the semester GPA.

   Compare it to the overall GPA and tell the user if it improved, declined, or stayed the same.

-###5.
-Goal GPA analysis:
+###Goal GPA analysis:

   Ask for a goal GPA (must be between 0.0 and 4.0).

   Check if the goal can be reached by improving only one grade to 4.0.

   Tell the user which grade(s) could be improved to meet the goal, or if multiple improvements are needed.

   Congratulate the user if the goal is already met.

 ## How It Works